-THE ROBERT SCOTT PRIZE IN ENGLISH BIBLE, consisting of fifteen dollars, is given to that member of the Senior class, who passes the best examination upon the course in the English Bible of the Senior year.
-Awarded in 1922-23 to Amos H. Carnegie.
+THE ROBERT SCOTT PRIZE IN ENGLISH BIBLE, consisting of fifteen dollars, is given to that member of the Senior class who passes the best examination upon the course in the English Bible of the Senior year.
+Awarded in 1923-24 to Richmond A. Fairley.

 THE MISS LAFIE REID PRIZE IN SACRED GEOGRAPHY, consisting of ten dollars, is given to that member of the Junior class who maintains the best standing in the course of Sacred Geography and passes the best examination.
 A second prize of five dollars is also given in the same subject.
-Awarded in 1922-23 to P. A. Pitts, first, and W. D. Wood, second.
+Awarded in 1923-24 to L. L. Carter, first, and H. O. Graham, second.

-THE R. H. NASSAU PRIZE, consisting of fifty dollars, is given to that member of the Senior class, whom the Faculty shall select as most exemplifying the ideal of the Theological Department of Lincoln University in scholarship and personality.
+THE R. H. NASSAU PRIZE, consisting of fifty dollars, is given to that member of the Senior class whom the Faculty shall select as best exemplifying the ideal of the Theological Department of Lincoln University in scholarship and personality.
 The student selected shall present an essay of not less than 500 words based on the life and work of the donor, the Rev. Robert Hamill Nassau, M.D., S.T.D., of the West Africa Mission.
-Awarded in 1922-23 to Amos H. Carnegie.
+Awarded in 1923-24 to Joseph M. Rollins.

 THE RODMAN WANAMAKER PRIZE IN ENGLISH BIBLE.
-Mr. Rodman Wanamaker gives at each semi-annual examination, three Bibles, one in each of the three classes, to those students who in the opinion of the Professor of the English Bible have done the best work.
+Mr. Rodman Wanamaker gives at each semi-annual examination, three Bibles, one in each of the three classes, to those students who, in the opinion of the Professor of the English Bible, have done the best work.
 No one shall be eligible to take the prize twice in his University course.
-Awarded in 1922-23 as follows: Middlers, R. A. Fairley and R. A. Moody; Juniors, W. D. Wood and P. A. Pitts.
+Awarded in 1923-24 as follows: Seniors, R. A. Griffin; Middlers, M. W. Cohen; Juniors, J. E. Blackmore and H. O. Graham.